 The BLM initiated their environmental review on June 26, 2017 when it announced a public scoping period.
 Scoping is the first step in the process to help identify potential issues that will be considered and analyzed during the environmental review.

-Information and public comments gathered in the scoping period, baseline studies conducted by KMC and others, and information from BLM resource files will be used to prepare an Environmental Assessment (EA) for the project.
-The EA will analyze all impacts to the natural and human environment from the proposed action and be completed in accordance with the requirements under NEPA.
+Information and public comments gathered in the scoping period, baseline studies conducted by KMC and others, and information from BLM resource files was used to prepare an Environmental Assessment (EA) for the project.
+The EA analyzes all impacts to the natural and human environment from the proposed action and was completed in accordance with the requirements under NEPA.

-The process will identify any areas of concern for natural resources or the human environment that require special attention during operations.
+The process identifies any areas of concern for natural resources or the human environment that require special attention during operations.
 If necessary, the proposed mining and reclamation plan will be modified to address these concerns or afford special protection to unique resources.

-When the draft EA is completed, BLM will make it available to the public for review and comment.
+The draft EA is complete and available to the public for review and comment (download it from our Information Center page).
 After analysis of the public comments of the draft EA, the BLM will finalize the environmental review process and publish a decision on the proposed mining and reclamation plan.
 If the BLM approves the modified mining and reclamation plan, it will require a reclamation bond to cover the costs of full reclamation in the unlikely event that reclamation cannot be completed by KMC.